DragnaCarta/Curse-of-Strahd-Reloaded/Act II - The Shadowed Town/Arc I - The Lost Soul.md

 ***The Gallows Speaker.*** Throughout the fight, the gallows speaker taunts Lady Wachter, rhapsodizing at length about the agonies that it will visit upon her and her family.
 However, it never attacks either Lady Wachter, Stella, or Victor, preferring to focus its attention upon the players who have defied it.
 Consumed by hatred and rage, the gallows speaker never retreats, nor does it reposition except to pursue its current target.

 When reduced to 0 hit points, the gallows speaker taunts the players with its dying breath, rasping: “When I failed to kill him, Zarovich took my cursed blade from me.
 Perhaps I shall still have my satisfaction when he uses it to *carve your hearts from your chests!*” It then lurches forward, skeletal claws grasping for Stella’s throat—and dissipates into mist, the maddened whispers of the many spirits within his cloak fading into silence.

+When the gallows speaker dies, the *Tome of Strahd* drops to the ground below.
+See [[Arc D - The Tome of Strahd#D3.
+Unlocking the Tome|Unlocking the Tome]] for more information about the *Tome* and its contents.
 ### Return to the Material Plane
 As the teleportation ritual draws to a close, ethereal beads of light emerge around Stella’s ghostly form, clinging to her dress and hair and flickering like fireflies.
 The following sequence then unfolds unless the players intervene: